atenart/sniproxy/README.md

 }
 ```

-_SNIProxy_ also has the ability to block or allow connexions based on the client
+_SNIProxy_ also has the ability to block or allow connections based on the
-IP address.
+client IP address.
 Single IPs or subnets (using a CIDR range) are supported.

 ```
 # Deny a single client.
-All other connexions will be routed to the backend.
+All other connections will be routed to the backend.
 example.net {
 	backend 1.2.3.4:443
 	deny 10.0.0.42